DevModeChris/DinoRun/README.md

 1. First, check out `index.html` - it's like the game's skeleton
 2. Then look at `core/game.js` - it's the brain of our game!
+3. Look at `core/input.js` - it handles all the controls
-3. Check out `entities/dino.js` - it controls our dinosaur character
+4. Check out `entities/dino.js` - it controls our dinosaur character
-4. Try reading `entities/obstacle.js` and `config/obstacles.js` to see how obstacles work
+5. Try reading `entities/obstacle.js` and `config/obstacles.js` to see how obstacles work
-5. Look at `entities/powerup.js` and `config/powerups.js` to learn about special abilities
+6. Look at `entities/powerup.js` and `config/powerups.js` to learn about special abilities
-6. Finally, explore `entities/mob.js` and `config/mobs.js` to see how creatures work
+7. Finally, explore `entities/mob.js` and `config/mobs.js` to see how creatures work

 All the code has comments that explain what's happening!
 We use lots of emoji icons to make it fun and easy to understand.